 b) Choose the right schools

 While considering a school the following should come on your list.
-First, even though it's not the core important factor the recognition associated with the college name, the dorm size, and the co-curricular programs.
-The only relevant question from this point is Can I afford the tuition without a student loan?
+First, even though it's not the core important factor the recognition is associated with the college name, the dorm size, and the co-curricular programs.
+The only relevant question from this point is -- can I afford the tuition without a student loan?